Emerson Negueba: Early career

 Promoted to the first team of CSP for the 2020 season, Negueba featured rarely, and was loaned to Treze in January 2021.
 However, he only featured in one Copa do Brasil match before leaving in June.

+CRB

 After leaving Treze, Negueba signed for CRB and was initially assigned to the under-23 team.
 He made his first team debut on 22 July, coming on as a late substitute for Erik in a 1–1 Série B away draw against Coritiba.

 Negueba scored his first professional goal on 25 July 2021, netting the opener in a 3–2 win at Sampaio Corrêa.
 On 23 December, he signed a permanent deal with the club until 2025.

+Cuiabá

+On 30 March 2023, Negueba signed a four-year contract with Série A side Cuiabá.